Rainbow Street joins together international solidarity with localized expertise to promote our 6 core programming goals:

 What makes us unique

 We've seen how, when it comes to chronic homelessness for LGBT people in the MENA region, partial or short-term assistance doesn’t cut it.
 If people have anything less than the full amount for rent, they’re on the street.
 If assistance only lasts a month or two, there’s little they can do to raise the funds needed for being on their own again.
-And physical shelters present security threats too dangerous to risk.
+And community shelters present security threats too dangerous to risk.

 Until someone enjoys guaranteed, long-term housing, permanent security will remain far out of reach.